What is a Group?

-A group is the collection of two or more than two people working together, interacting and interdependent having common goal.
+A group is the collection of two or more two people working together, interacting and interdependent having a common goal.
 In our daily life group has been a central part.
 One of the social characteristics of a group is that we belong to many different types of groups in our daily lives like family, friends, schools, offices, etc. If we talk about social aggregate then they are the collection of people situationally together but no common interest.
 Properties of a group include closure, associativity, identity, etc.

-Groups are the collection of two or more people.
-Groups are composed of two or more persons in a social interaction.
+Groups are the collection of two or large groups of people.
+Groups are composed of two or more persons in social interaction.
 One plus one makes a group and groups and groups form an organization.
 A single person cannot form a group as it at least requires two people for group formation.

-In a group every members share common interest or goals.
+In a group, every member shares common interests or goals.
 For example, members of a marketing department constitute a group that is sustained by the mutual interest of the members.
 The shared goal determines and identifies that all the members of the group have common goals.

-Groups have a defined structure which gives relationship that keeps group members together the stable functioning as a unit.
-It clarifies roles, authority and responsibility of each group members which is important to accomplish group goal.
+Groups have a defined structure that gives a relationship that keeps group members together with stable functioning as a unit.
+It clarifies the roles, authority, and responsibility of each group member which is important to accomplish group goals.